 There are three OTSPolicy values: REQURIES, ADAPTS and FORBIDS.
 REQUIRES specifies that the object must be invoked within a transaction; ADAPTS allows the object to be invoked both within and without a transaction; FORBIDS specifies that the object must not be invoked within a transaction.
 See Chapter 5 for a full discussion of POA and client policies relating to transaction propagation.
-Support for the deprecated TransactionalObject interface is discussed in "Use of the TransactionalObject Interface" on page 115.
+Support for the deprecated TransactionalObject Interface" on page 115.